xh/hoist-react/README.md

 It's worth noting that this approach is based on an extremely thin layer (<20 lines of code) around the core React `createElement()` API, and does not impose or rely on any special requirements or additional libraries.
-Its also worth noting that this approach is only superficially different from JSX (see below).
+It's also worth noting that this approach is only superficially different from JSX (see below).

 ## What about JSX?